X16Community/x16-emulator/README.md

 Set the keyboard layout to Danish
 Show the emulator in widescreen mode
 Capture the mouse and keyboard input
-The options `longpwron`, `widescreen`, `capture` & `midlineeffects` do not have any values, it is enough to have them on the address line to enable the feature.
+The options `longpwron`, `widescreen`, `capture`, `midlineeffects` and the `joyX` options do not have any values, it is enough to have them on the address line to enable the feature.
+The `model` option is only used if set to `gs`, then the `-gs` option will be passed to the emulator.

 #### The manifest.json File
 If an application requires more than a single file to function, for example graphics or audio assets, it is necessary to package the needed files in a zip file.
 If there are more than one start file (BAS or PRG) the `manifest.json` file can be used to specify the default start file with `start_prg` or `start_bas` otherwise the WebEmulator will start the .prg or .bas it finds in the zip file.